-Other entrants may have experience from working in the sector in a composite engineering or manufacturing context, and are now seeking to become qualified by undertaking an apprenticeship programme.
+Other entrants may have experience from working in the sector in a manufacturing context, and are now seeking to become qualified by undertaking an apprenticeship programme.
+Particular interest would be shown to those applicants who have had previous work experience or employment in the sector.

-Progression routes from this pathway:
+Progression routes from this pathway

 It is likely that a significant number of Foundation Apprentices will progress on completion of this pathway to the Apprenticeship in Composite Engineering at Level 3.

 More generally, most ex-apprentices aspire to a combination of internal promotion within the company to team leader or supervisor level, while at the same time taking Further Education qualifications to augment their knowledge.
-For more information on engineering progression routes we recommend you visit the careers page and progression map at the Semta website hot-linked below.